SENSUIKAN!

 6 May 1945: The Surrender of Germany:

-Seletar.
-Vice Admiral Fukudome Shigeru (former CO of NAGATO), Commander, 13th Area Fleet, three other admirals and staff officers arrive by automobile alongside Freiwald's U-181 and KK Heinrich Timm's U-862.
+Seletar Naval Base, Singapore.
+Vice Admiral Fukudome Shigeru (former CO of NAGATO), Commander, 13th Area Fleet and staff officers arrive by automobile alongside Freiwald's U-181 and KK Heinrich Timm's U-862.
 Fukudome informs Freiwald, Dommes and Timm they are being interned since Germany capitulated.
-The German officers are invited to a festive dinner, "in European style", where Fukudome thanks them for their war effort.

-At about 1600, trucks arrive and disembark armed Japanese troops alongside the U-boats.
-The DKM's swastika ensigns are lowered from the U-Boats and replaced by the IJN's battle flags.
-During four patrols, the U-181 sank 27 ships for a total of 138,779-tons.
-Later, she is overhauled by the No. 101 Navy Repair Unit at Seletar.
+The DKM's swastika ensigns are lowered from the U-Boats and replaced by the IJN's battle flags During four patrols, the U-181 sank 27 ships for a total of 138,779-tons.
+Later, she is overhauled at No. 101 Navy Repair Unit at Seletar.

 15 July 1945:

-The Japanese plan to use the I-501 for training in late August, then for a transportation run to the Andaman Islands and later send her to Japan to have her torpedo tubes remodeled to accommodate IJN torpedoes.
-The Japanese crew of the I-501 starts a working-up course under German supervision.
+At Singapore.
+U-181 is commissioned in the IJN as I-501 and assigned to Fukudome's 13th Area Fleet.
+LtCdr Sato Kiyoteru (66)(former CO of RO-62) is the CO.
+It is planned is to use I-501 for training in late August, then make a transportation run to the Andaman Islands and later send her to Japan to have her torpedo tubes remodeled to accommodate IJN torpedoes.

 16 August 1945: The Surrender of Japan:

-Seletar.
+Seletar Naval Base, Singapore.
 The Japanese surrender to the Royal Navy.
-The I-501 and the I-502 are moored next to the damaged cruiser MYOKO in the Johore Strait.
+I-501 and I-502 are moored next to damaged cruiser MYOKO.

 30 November 1945: